 Our location couldn’t be better.
 Although it is secluded and offers bountiful wide open spaces, our area is not far from modern conveniences and facilities.
 Interstate 10 affords easy access to most places, as well as US 90 and a network of state highways.
 A 45-minute drive can put you on the Gulf Coast enjoying beautiful white sand beaches and gorgeous blue waters.
+Fort Walton Beach, Panama City Beach, and Destin are all within an hour’s drive.
 State recreation areas line the shore, offering camping and facilities.
-Other easy drives will take you to the capital city of Tallahassee on the east, the Port of Pensacola on the west, and Panama City ,and Fort Walton Beach on the south.
+Other easy drives will take you to the capital city of Tallahassee on the east, the Port of Pensacola on the west, and Panama City and Fort Walton Beach on the south.

 Ponce de Leon is located in Holmes County.
 The county seat is Bonifay.
 The population of Holmes County is approximately 16,000.
 Ponce de Leon accounts for only a small portion of that number.
 The fact that Ponce de Leon doesn’t have a red light can attest to that fact.

 This is a great place to raise a family or simply retire away from the hustle and bustle of city life.
 We are blessed with Florida’s world-famous, wonderful climate.
-We enjoy all four seasons, with winter usually being mild (a mean temperature of 44.2 degrees).
-The summer mean temperature is 81.9°F. Average rainfall is 58.4 inches.
-Outdoor activity can be enjoyed almost every day of the year.
+We enjoy all four seasons, with winter usually being mild (mean temperature of 44.2 degrees).
+The summer mean temperature is 81.9 degrees.
+Average rainfall is 58.4 inches.
+Outdoor activities can be enjoyed almost every day of the year.

-Ponce de Leon has two diver’s springs: Vortex and Morrison.
+Ponce de Leon has two diving springs – Vortex and Morrison.
 Divers are fascinated by the crystal clear water, caves, and fish.
 Diving instructions are available.
-Recreation areas include our own 443-acre Ponce de Leon Springs State Park - which features a nature trail, picnic areas, and clear spring in which swimmers can frolic and cool down.
+Recreation areas include our own 443-acre Ponce de Leon Springs State Park, which features a nature trail, picnic area, and clear spring in which swimmers can frolic and cool down.

-Other amusements include a Championship Rodeo held in October in the county seat (Bonifay).
+Other amusements include a Championship Rodeo held in October in the county seat of Bonifay.

 Horses are a main source of enjoyment in this area.
 Roping, team penning, trail rides, as well as family fun days are popular pastimes here.
-Our major industry is agriculture, which is growing all the time, if you’ll excuse the pun.
-The cattle business, timber (especially pine), and poultry farms are primary resources.
+Our major industry is agriculture, which is growing all the time (if you’ll excuse the pun).
+The cattle business, timber farms (especially pine), and poultry farms are primary resources.

-Our soils vary in character from the heavy river bottom lands to the lighter sandy loam of hills, underlaid by clay subsoil.
-It is adapted well for growing crops or your own personal garden.
+Our soils vary in character from the heavy river bottom lands to the lighter, sandy loam of hills, underlaid by clay subsoil.
+It is well adapted well for growing crops or your own personal garden.

 Ponce de Leon has an elementary school, as well as a middle/high school.
-(For more info on our schools and school district, click here.)
-They are on the nine-week school system (nine weeks on, one week off).
-Summer vacation is during June, July, and part of August.
+For more info on our schools and school district, click here.
+They are on the nine-week school system.
+Summer vacation is during June and July.

 Sports activities offered include basketball, softball, and baseball.
-Free transportation by bus is provided to Chipola College in Marianna.
-Florida State University in Tallahassee is 100 miles east and the University of West Florida is 90 miles west in Pensacola.
+Chipola College is approximately 45 minutes away (in Marianna), and Northwest Florida State College is about 40 minutes away (in Niceville).
+Florida State University in Tallahassee is 100 miles east, and the University of West Florida is 90 miles west in Pensacola.
 In addition, Gulf Coast State College and Florida State University (PC Campus) provide educational facilities.

 Holmes County is served by five surrounding airports.
-Panama City Beach, Ft.
-Walton Beach, and Dothan (Alabama) airports are within an hour’s drive, while Pensacola and Tallahassee are 1.5 hours away.
+Panama City Beach, Fort Walton Beach, and Dothan (Alabama) airports are within an hour’s drive, while Pensacola and Tallahassee airports are 1.5 hours away.

 There are four hospitals within a 30-mile radius of Ponce de Leon.
-The closest one being 10 miles away in DeFuniak Springs.
+The closest one is 10 miles away in DeFuniak Springs.

-No matter what type property you require, I’m ready to help you with your real estate needs at Panhandle Realty, LLC.
+No matter what type of property you require, I’m ready to help with your real estate needs at Panhandle Realty, LLC.